Nelwhix/whatsapp-php-client/README.md

 # whatsapp-php-client
-A php client for the whatsapp multi device api
+A php client for the whatsapp web multi device api